 Within the cells, information is transmitted as an electric signal, but when it reaches the axon terminal, it is converted into chemicals that move between one neuron and the next.

 No, a neuron will fire completely if it reaches or exceeds the depolarization threshold, or not at all, which is called the all-or-none principle.

-How is an action potential created?
+How is an action potential (or nerve impulse) created?

 Positively or negatively charged chemical signals enter the dendrite and move to the cell body, which is slightly negatively charged.
 If these chemical signals depolarize the cell body enough, an action potential will occur, which will fire electrical information down the axon to the axon terminal.

 Some __________ are excitatory, prodding the cell body to fire, and others are __________, which prevent the creation of a cell's action potential.

 Describe the path of information within a neuron from beginning to end.